ige-calcul/public-docs/docs/clusters/Gricad/dahu.md

 Bettik is a parallel filesystem so it is very fast when it comes to write/read data by the same program with different tasks

-This space is accessible to all nodes.
+This storage is accessible to all nodes.

 More info on [Gricad Website](https://gricad-doc.univ-grenoble-alpes.fr/hpc/data_management/bettik/)